tslocum/sriracha/PLUGINS.md

 Plugins may provide configuration options for users to set in the management panel.

-The following single-value data types are supported:
+The following configuration option types are available:

 - Boolean
 - Integer